Floyd Franks: Career

-College and Amateur
+College and amateur

 Franks attended Vestavia Hills High School and played four years of college soccer at the University of North Carolina at Charlotte, finishing his career with 18 goals and 15 assists in 71 matches.
 He two-time all-Conference USA selection after his sophomore and junior seasons and an all-Atlantic 10 Conference selection after his senior season.

 During his college years Franks also played with Carolina Dynamo in the USL Premier Development League.

 Professional

 Franks was selected in the first round (10th overall) of the 2006 MLS Supplemental Draft by Chicago Fire; he scored his first career professional goal on July 29, 2007, against Toronto FC.

-After being released by Chicago at the end of the 2007 season, Franks signed with Cleveland City Stars in April 2008, and spent a year playing in the USL Second Division before moving to Denmark to play with Blokhus in the Danish 2nd Division West.
-He played 33 games and scored 4 goals for the Danes before leaving in a blaze of glory at the end of the 2008/09 season.
-Floyd currently is up for election into the Alabama Sports Hall of Fame.
-Additionally, he was voted a rising star in "Dunavant Soccer" magazine, which described Franks as "an athlete, a tremendous competitor."
+After being released by Chicago at the end of the 2007 season, Franks signed with Cleveland City Stars in April 2008, and spent a year playing in the USL Second Division before moving to Denmark to play with Blokhus in the fully amateur Danish 2nd Division West.
+He played 33 games and scored 4 goals for the Danes before leaving at the end of the 2008/09 season.

 On February 15, 2010, the Carolina RailHawks announced that they had signed him for the 2010 season.